silverbulletmd/silverbullet/website/Space Lua/Lua Integrated Query.md

 As an example, the last 3 modified pages:
 ${query[[
   from tag "page"
-  order by _.lastModified desc
+  order by lastModified desc
-  select _.name
+  select name
   limit 3
 ]]}